Robin Milner-Gulland

-Robert Rainsford "Robin" Milner-Gulland, FBA, FSA, (born Mill Hill, 24 February 1936) is a British scholar of Russian and Byzantine literature, culture, and art.
+Robert Rainsford "Robin" Milner-Gulland, FBA, FSA, (born 24 February 1936) is a British scholar of Russian and Byzantine literature, culture, and art.

 His main areas of expertise are Russian modern & medieval cultural history, modern Russian literature (especially poetry), Russian & Byzantine art history, the Russian language, English romanesque art & architecture and Sussex history.
 He is currently the Emeritus Professor of Russian and East European Studies at the University of Sussex.

 Biography

 Having trained as a linguistic interpreter during his national service, Milner-Gulland went on to study Modern Languages at New College, Oxford (specialising in German and Russian) being taught by Professor John Fennell and Sir Dimitri Obolensky.
 He also took a one-year postgraduate course at Moscow State University in 1960–61, researching Russian and Balkan culture in the 14th–15th centuries, where he was taught by Professor Nikolai Gudziy.

 Milner-Gulland joined the University of Sussex as a lecturer in Russian in 1962, the year after its foundation.
 He was appointed Reader in 1974, a post he maintained for 19 years before being appointed Professor of Russian and Eastern European studies in 1993, and Research Professor of Russian in 2000.
 He was elected a 50th Anniversary Fellow by the University of Sussex in 2012, in recognition of his contribution to the university.
 He taught many students during his time at Sussex, including Labour Party politician Hilary Benn and historian Lindsey Hughes.
 Milner-Gulland was elected a Fellow of the Society of Antiquaries of London in 1998 and a Fellow of the British Academy in 2002.

 Milner-Gulland is also an authority on the church architecture, archaeology and natural history of Sussex.
 He is a member of the Executive Committee of the Sussex Historic Churches Trust, and the Council of the Sussex Archaeological Society.
 He also serves on Washington Parish Council.
 He served for many years on the Executive of the South Downs Campaign, culminating in the designation of the South Downs National Park in 2011.
 He edits (with John Manley) the 'South Downs Series' on the history, nature and culture of the South Downs National Park, written by specialists for a wide public.

 Following the death of his colleague and friend, the Russian poet Yevgeny Yevtushenko, in April 2017, Milner-Gulland appeared on the BBC's Last Word programme, where he described Yevtushenko as "an absolute natural talent at performance" and shed light on the poet's interactions with Nikita Khrushchev and Dmitri Shostakovich.
 Milner-Gulland also wrote an obituary of Yevtushenko in The Guardian, where he stated that "there was a brief stage when the development of Russian literature seemed synonymous with his name".